mhsjacoby/HPDmobile/data_collection/instructions/HOWTORUN.md

+This describes how to start the services on the sensor hubs and antlets.

 # General
 All services on the raspberry pi's and antlet VM's should always be STOPPED before powering off the devices:
 - `$ sudo systemctl stop hpd_mobile.service`